sreeram2022/life/content/post/opensource/index.md

 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---

+After discovering F-Droid I became very interested in open-source apps.
-After discovering , F-Droid is an installable catalogue of FOSS (Free and Open Source Software) applications for the Android platform.
+F-Droid is an installable catalogue of FOSS (Free and Open Source Software) applications for the Android platform.
 The client makes it easy to browse, install, and keep track of updates on your device.
-, I became very interested in open-source apps.

-(Fossify apps) exactly like native google features
+I've tried Fossify apps which are exactly similar to native google apps.

+I'll mention some of the apps that I love in this article.

 ## OpenBoard
 OpenBoard is a 100% FOSS keyboard based on AOSP, with no dependency on Google binaries, and it respects your privacy.
 You can explore and configure the keyboard settings to your preferences.
 Rest assured about the privacy aspects since it does not track or log your keystrokes.

-## Florisboard
-Florisboard is another open-source keyboard that emphasizes privacy and offers a variety of customization options.
+**Florisboard** is another open-source keyboard that emphasizes privacy and offers a variety of customization options.
 You can take advantage of its rich feature set and customize the keyboard layout, themes, and gestures.
 It stores up to 100 clipboard items but doesn’t have good spell correction support.

 ## FairEmail
 FairEmail is a fully-featured email client that focuses on privacy and usability.
 It can be overwhelming at first due to its extensive features and customization options.
 Spend some time getting familiar with its interface and features because it has a learning curve.